24/7 Emergency Response(707) 816-7103

 • Cat 2: Gray water with contamination.
 Washing machine overflow, dishwasher discharge, toilet overflow with no fecal matter.
 More antimicrobial work and more porous-material removal.

 • Cat 3: Black water.
 Sewage backup, flood water from outside, or water that sat long enough to grow microbial contamination.
-The S500 standard requires removal and disposal of all porous materials the contaminated water touched.
+Per IICRC S500 Section 12.2.5, all porous materials the contaminated water touched have to be removed and disposed of.
 This is where the bill climbs fast.

 2. Square footage and saturation depth